Daphne-CPAdmin/cineflix/README.md

 <img src="http://g.recordit.co/5MghA6DbVy.gif" width=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+There were some challenges pertaining to the layout of Collection Cells.

 ## CineFlix Part 1